Skip to main content

 uniqueFilenamesPrevent duplicate filenames

-titlePromptLLM prompt template for auto-generating task titles from document content
+titlePromptLLM prompt template for auto-generating task titles from document content (see AI Task Naming below)

 When a task is created, the new task dialog shows tabs for each document group, allowing users to select or upload documents matching each group’s criteria.